 - What kind of returns can you get from REITs?

 - How can you start investing in REITs?

 Singapore REITs are listed companies that you can invest in, similar to how you would buy shares in other companies.
 But unlike other listed companies, REITs use investors’ money to buy, operate and manage properties rather than run businesses.

-	There are currently 35 REITs in Singapore.
+There are currently 34 REITs listed on SGX (the Singapore stock market).
 They can be subdivided into these property sectors: office, retail, industrial, hospitality and healthcare.

 Even if you’re a total beginner to investing, you’re probably already familiar with some REITs.
 For example, CapitaLand Mall Trust, a retail REIT, is one of the best known in Singapore thanks to its string of “cloned” shopping malls.
 Another one that might ring a bell is industrial REIT Ascendas, which manages business parks like Science Park and Changi Business Park.